 Excerpts from the general audience of Pope Francis January 2014

 Baptism's at Mary Immaculate Parish are on a Saturday, performed at 10am and 11am, and 12pm by appointment only.
 If you are coming from a different parish, you will need a letter from your Parish Priest allowing your child to be baptised in our parish.

 ATTENDEE'S, INCLUDING FAMILY, ARE RESTRICTED TO 50 PER FAMILY ON A SATURDAY.

 Please note: It is required to have 1 godparent, and they MUST be a fully initiated Catholic, and should be sixteen or older, having received the Sacrament of Baptism, Holy Communion & Confirmation in the Catholic Church and actively practice the Catholic Faith. (cf. Canon 874) It is traditional to have two Catholic godparents, however, if the other is not at least Christian, they will be recorded as a Christian witness.
 NON-BAPTISED PEOPLE CANNOT BE GODPARENTS (Code of Canon Law: Can.
 874 §1).

 It is also compulsory for at least one parent to attend the Baptism Preparation before the child's baptism, which is held on the first Tuesday of every month.

-Once you have downloaded the registration form and filled it in, email it back to us with all relevant information and three dates you prefer to have the Baptism on.
+Please call or email the office for a registration form and fill it in.
+Email it back to us with all relevant information.
 Contact Marthese on Wednesday to Friday 9am to 3:30pm.
-Donation Payments can be made by clicking on the button below.
+Donation Payment of $150 can be made by clicking on the button below.

 For any other question, email Marthese or Anthony on firstname.lastname@example.org